keiko0712/furima-34310/README.md

 Association

-- belongs_to : users
+- belongs_to : user
-- belongs_to : products
+- belongs_to : product
-- has_one    : shipping_addresses
+- has_one    : shipping_address

 ## shipping_addresses テーブル